RACV Logo

 Day 8 - Kyoto

 Today, explore UNESCO-listed Kinkakuji, otherwise known as the Golden Pavillion, a stunning Zen temple with a golden exterior, serene gardens and historical significance.
 Travel on to visit the Arashiyama Bamboo Grove, one of the most photographed sites in the city.
-Explore Tenryuji temple with its beautiful garden and stunning backdrop.
+Enjoy lunch at Arashiyama before exploring Tenryuji Temple, set within a beautiful garden and stunning mountain backdrop.

 Day 9 - Kyoto, Kanazawa